-Bombing exposes vulnerabilities of New York's subway
+Holidays in New York: How safe is the subway?

 Monday's rush-hour bombing beneath the streets of New York exposed the many vulnerabilities of the sprawling, round-the-clock subway system, a labyrinth of 472 stations -- most with multiple entrances -- and hundreds of miles of track that would stretch to Chicago if laid end to end.
 It carries about 5.7 million riders each day, the most since 1948.

+On New Year's Eve, more than 1 million people pack Times Square for the annual celebration.

+"You'll see additional officers out in force," Mayor Bill de Blasio tweeted after Monday's attack.
+"The NYPD will secure all transit hubs and major sites in this city."

-Police Commissioner James O'Neill and other local officials sought to reassure the riding public soon after the blast sent shivers across a city that saw two recent terror attacks.
+The mayor and Police Commissioner James O'Neill sought to reassure the riding public soon after the blast sent shivers across a city that has seen two recent terrorist attacks.
 In late October, a truck assault killed eight people near the World Trade Center.
-In September 2016, a bomb left in a heavy steel dumpster injured 29 people in the Chelsea neighborhood.
+In September 2016, a bomb left in a heavy steel dumpster wounded 29 people in the Chelsea neighborhood.

 "We have almost 3,000 transit cops that work in the subway system every day," O'Neill told reporters less than two hours after the explosion.
 "All parts of this system are patrolled."